Pipe Expansion Loops on the Piping or Pipeline Systems

 Method for Sizing Pipeway Expansion Loops

 Anchor lines near their center to determine which lines require loops by checking the allowable expansion at each end of the run.
-If the thermal displacement at each end is within the project-specific limit and it will not clash with other lines, no expansion loop will be required.
+If the thermal displacement at each end is within the project-specific limit and will not clash with other lines, no expansion loop will be required.
 However, if the line spacing cannot be adjusted to take the movement, expansion loops need to be added.

 Determine which of the lines requiring loops need the largest loop, second largest, etc., by the following: